 - Remove the sheet and vacuum the baking soda.

 - If the odor HAS improved, repeat steps 2-3 as often as needed.
 If there wasn’t a noticeable improvement, move on to step 5.

-- Wait at least a week after the surface dries before flipping the mattress and treating the other side.
-Don’t forget about the edges.
+- Allow the cleaner to air dry.
 To use the mattress before it has finished drying, make the bed at night and remove bedding in the morning.
 An extra blanket under the bottom sheet will keep the moisture from seeping through or some cut open trash bags can work too.

 - If you still notice an odor, drag the mattress outside and lean it against a wall with direct sun exposure.
 Flip to expose the second side after several hours.
 Do not do this if there are undesirable odors outside, you’ll be able to smell them on your mattress when you bring it back indoors.